VlodkoMr/near-river/readme.md

 #### Download AI Models:

 You can use any AI model for this project.
-In our example, we use "Llama-3.2-3B-Instruct" from Hugging Face.
+In our example, we use "llama-3-sqlcoder-8b" for SQL generation and "Llama-3.2-1B-Instruct" for data analyse from Hugging Face.
 To download it, follow these steps:

 - Install the Hugging Face CLI: https://huggingface.co/docs/huggingface_hub/guides/cli
 - Log in to your Hugging Face account: